Elisha Tyson: Underground Railroad

 He organized vigilante groups, known as the "Georgia men" to thwart the efforts of men who kidnapped black people—both runaway slaves and free people—and enslaved them.
 He helped thousands of kidnapped slaves earn their freedom through legal suits.
 Although he received threats against his life and house, he continued to rescue slaves.
 He was threatened with a pistol by a slave dealer, Austin Woolfolk, when Tyson intervened as Woolfolk dragged a black woman past his house in Baltimore.
 Tyson calmly "unbuttoned his shirt and exposed his chest.
 He invited the slave dealer to pull the trigger, telling him that he 'was in hell already though he [Woolfolk] didn't know it.' " An investigation revealed that she was a free woman kidnapped by Woolfolk and she was set free.

 Tyson sought to gain the freedom of slaves that had been captured as a war prize on the sea.
 Capt.
 John Chase captured the Brilliante Habanero a Spanish slave ship.
 He took 14 of the slaves into his crew and sold 28 people in the West Indies during the summer of 1822.
-He lobbied for their freedom and filed freedom suits on their behalf, but the case was denied.
+Tyson lobbied for their freedom and filed freedom suits on their behalf, but the case was denied.
 With the help of Charles Carroll, Robert Goodloe Harper, and Dr. Ely Ayres, who was a member of the American Colonization Society, the judge changed his opinion and ordered that the men be released.
 Chase captured three men, and 11 men were freed.